-His first attempt was an elaborate stage escape that would see him strapped in a straitjacket, sealed in a casket, and then buried under "tons of sand" inside a large locked vault.
+His first attempt was an elaborate stage escape that would see him strapped in a straitjacket, sealed in a casket, and buried under "tons of sand" inside a large locked vault.
 Houdini said he first performed the effect in 1908 in Berlin.
 While he created a colorful poster advertising the escape in 1914 (right), it's unclear if he ever performed it at this time.

-In 1918 Houdini planned to bring a new version of Buried Alive to the New York Hippodrome revue show Everything.
+In 1918, Houdini planned to bring a new version of Buried Alive to the New York Hippodrome revue show Everything.
 But an injury he sustained while making a movie that year prevented him from performing it.

-In 1926 Houdini's performed a buried alive endurance test to expose Rahman Bey, a mystic who claimed to use supernatural powers to remain in a sealed casket for an hour.
+In 1926, Houdini performed a buried alive endurance test to expose Rahman Bey, a mystic who claimed to use supernatural powers to remain in a sealed casket for an hour.
 Houdini bettered Bey by remaining in a casket submerged in the swimming pool of New York's Hotel Shelton for 91 minutes.
 He repeated the feat at the Worcester YMCA on September 28, 1926.
 He did a third test out of water at Summerfield's Furniture Co. in Worcester on September 30, 1926.